Boone Carlyle: Characteristics

 USA Today described Boone as "a callow young man who had been toughened by island challenges."
 Variety called him "hot-headed", while Entertainment Weekly wrote he was "even-tempered".
 Boone's quick decisions with good intentions are often rash.
 On his sixth day on the island, Joanna Miller drowns.
 As soon as he finds out she is drowning, he immediately tries to save her, although he does not succeed and almost becomes a casualty himself.
 While trying to take on a leadership role, Boone steals the camp's water; however, his plan backfires and the survivors turn on him.
 When Boone suspects Sawyer has Shannon's medicine, he attempts to steal it.
 Aside from Shannon, he is closest to John Locke, who acts as a father figure and mentor to the younger, inexperienced Boone and who, unlike others including Shannon, tries to help him do his part on the island.
 Boone similarly is one of the few to trust Locke's guidance and make Locke feel like the hero he has always wanted to be.
 Boone reflects aspects of Locke's personality, such as his desire to have a unique purpose and his willingness to believe in the unlikely.

-Boone always offers to help his fellow survivors, joining the party trying to send a radio distress call on the second day, helping Sayid triangulate Danielle Rousseau's distress signal on the eighth day, searching for the abducted Claire Littleton on the sixteenth day, and standing guard for the return of Ethan Rom on the twenty-eighth day.
-IGN wrote "he appeared to be both integral and counterproductive to their survival" and "Boone appeared to be a pure and honest guy who tried to help people on the island and attempted to carry his own weight among the seemingly-unscathed survivors of Oceanic Flight 815."
+Boone always offers to help his fellow survivors: joining the party trying to send a radio distress call on the second day, helping Sayid triangulate Danielle Rousseau's distress signal on the eighth day, searching for the abducted Claire Littleton on the sixteenth day, and standing guard for the return of Ethan Rom on the twenty-eighth day.
+IGN wrote that he "appeared to be both integral and counterproductive to their survival" and to be "a pure and honest guy who tried to help people on the island and attempted to carry his own weight among the seemingly-unscathed survivors of Oceanic Flight 815."